Location Scouts: Nature’s Way

 Day 4: Drive to Katherine

-Back on the Stuart Highway on the way to Katherine, stop off at the historic gold-mining township of Pine Creek, which has a population of 300.
+Back on the Stuart Highway heading towards Katherine, stop at the historic gold-mining township of Pine Creek, which has a population of 300.
 Founded during the building of the north to south overland telegraph line, the small settlement has enjoyed spasmodic mining booms.
 It was used as a military camp hospital during the Second World War and a construction camp during the building of the Alice Springs to Darwin railway.
 The area was traditionally a junction for the three largest tribes of the region.

 Try your hand at panning for gold.
-Don’t forget to visit the cemetery (where locals are buried for free) and also the location of several termite mounds where one of the mounds is many metres tall and well worth a photo.
+Don’t forget to visit the cemetery (where locals are buried for free) and also the location of several termite mounds.
+One of the mounds is many metres tall and well worth a photo.

 Katherine is the town where the tropics meet the Outback.
 The town, which has several good hotels, is alongside the lovely, pandanus-fringed Katherine River.
 The fascinating Cutta Cutta Caves, home to the rare Ghost Bat, and the thermal pools of Bitter Springs lie a few kilometres outside town.